-As Government Ignores Court Order, Kenya's Media Blackout Goes Into 4th Day
+As Government Ignores Court Order, Kenya's Media Blackout Continues

 When Okiya Omtatah arrived at the Communications Authority of Kenya Friday morning, he was met by a man in a suit.
 He stopped the civil rights activist and lawyer before he could get past the front gate.